libre-man/unix-opts/README.md

 get-opts &optional options
 ```

 Parse command line options.
-If `OPTIONS` is given, it should be a list to
+If `options` is given, it should be a list to
 parse.
 If it's not given, the function will use `argv` function to get list
 of command line arguments.
 Return two values: list that contains keywords
 associated with command line options with `define-opts` macro, and list of